 State Inheritance Tax

-- In addition to federal estate tax, some states in the US also impose inheritance tax on the beneficiaries of an estate.
+- In addition to federal estate taxes, some states within the US also have an inheritance tax that beneficiaries are subject to after receiving an estate.

-- Currently, only six states have inheritance tax laws: Indiana, Iowa, Kentucky, Maryland, Nebraska, and New Jersey.
+- Only six states have inheritance tax laws currently: Indiana, Iowa, Kentucky, Maryland, Nebraska, and New Jersey.

 -